 Your adventure begins with a private transfer on the high-speed catamaran, departing from Denarau and cruising up to the Sacred Islands*, where you will board the Fiji Princess.
 You’ll receive a warm welcome from the staff before tucking into a tasty lunch on board, and then the rest of the day will be spent exploring the Sacred Islands.

 These picturesque tropical islands are very remote and secluded, leaving you to enjoy the sugary white sands and azure waters at your own pace.
-Spend the afternoon swimming, kayaking, or simply soaking up the sun, and then join in with a Fiji High Tea – a wonderful art form where you’ll learn to make roti in lolo whilst sipping on a lemon tea.
+Spend the afternoon swimming, kayaking, or simply soaking up the sun.

-Once you’re back on board you’ll be able to enjoy happy hour at the bar, sipping on signature cocktails, sumptuous wines and cold beers on the upper deck, before heading along to the Captain’s Dinner in the dining saloon for delicious gourmet cuisine and evening entertainment.
+Once you’re back on board you can enjoy sipping on complimentary sparkling wine and canapes before heading along to the Captain’s Dinner in the dining saloon for delicious gourmet cuisine and evening entertainment.

 Anchorage in Yalobi Bay.

 In the morning, you’ll be free to lounge on the sundeck as the Fiji Princess cruises past several of the larger Yasawa Islands, offering panoramic vistas of the ocean and stunning white sand bays.
 Soon you’ll arrive in the Blue Lagoon, a sweeping stretch of water encircled by islands, creating a lagoon abundant in beautiful coral reefs.